-The ISO relies on two independent market monitors-the Internal Market Monitor (IMM), and the External Market Monitor (EMM).
-Every year, the ISO's market monitors review and report on market results and offer insights into the markets' competitiveness and effectiveness as well as areas of market design and operation that need enhancement or improvement.
+The ISO relies on two independent market monitors-the Internal Market Monitor (IMM) and the External Market Monitor (EMM).
+Every year, the ISO's market monitors review and report on market results and offer insights into the markets' competitiveness and effectiveness, as well as areas of market design and operation that need enhancement or improvement.

-This paper describes the key features of each of the wholesale energy markets the ISO oversees and administers.
+This report describes the key features of each of the wholesale energy markets the ISO oversees and administers.
 It also summarizes the market oversight, analysis, and mitigation activities for the New England markets.
+Key terms are italicized and defined within the text.